 “Bump N Jump” – Data East – (1982) – Arcade version

 There was also a really cracking version of this game for the Commodore 64 put out by Bubble Bus Software.
 It had a catchier name “Bumping Buggies” and it was pretty faithful version of the arcade original.
-I picked it up in a supermarket for a bargain price of £1.99 and got many many hours of play out of it.
+I picked it up in a convenience store for a bargain price of £1.99 and got many many hours of play out of it.